thomasdavis/backbonetutorials/_posts/2011-01-26-what-is-a-collection.md

 posturl: http://backbonetutorials.com/what-would-you-use-backbone
 ---

-# _In progress_

-h2.
-What is a collection?
+# What is a collection?

-p.
-Backbone collections are simply an ordered set of "models":/what-is-a-model.
+Backbone collections are simply an ordered set of [models](/what-is-a-model).
 Such that it can be used in situations such as;

 * Model: Student, Collection: ClassStudents
 * Model: Todo Item, Collection: Todo List